The Winter Olympics Dodecahedron

-Are you ready for the Paris Olympics?
+Are you ready for the 2026 Winter Olympics?
 Looking for a fun way to study the geography of the host country AND the history of the Olympics?
 Look no further than this dodecahedron!

 Not only a fun activity, it also makes a gorgeous display for your classroom!

-- Get your students EXCITED about the 2024 Paris Olympics
+- Get your students EXCITED about the 2026 Winter Olympics.

-- Differentiated versions provided - both scaffolded and open-ended paragraphs
+- Differentiated versions are provided, both scaffolded and open-ended paragraphs.

 What's Included?